jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

 Jellyfin supports full acceleration for:

-- Mainstream Intel, Nvidia GPUs on Windows and Linux
+- Mainstream Intel and Nvidia GPUs on Windows and Linux
 - AMD Polaris and newer GPUs on Linux via VA-API and Vulkan interop
 - Older AMD GPUs on Windows
 - Rockchip VPU of RK3588/3588S
-- Intel and Apple Silicon Macs on macOS 12 and above
+- Intel and Apple Silicon on macOS 12 and above

 Using [jellyfin-ffmpeg](https://github.com/jellyfin/jellyfin-ffmpeg/releases) with Jellyfin is highly recommended, which has a `-Jellyfin` suffix in the version string.